Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Both white holes and black holes are opposite to each other and begin at the singularity.
-It's just that

-<br /><br />

-It seems that all our physics formulas about reality emerge from zero Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero to infinity.
+It's just that all our physics formulas about reality emerge from zero Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero to infinity.

 <br /><br />